How to Start a Cleaning Business & Become Successful

 • Choose a suitable business entity.

-• Get insured and protect your clients as well yourself and employees.
+• Get insured and protect your clients as well as yourself and your employees.

 • Take care of your cleaning licenses.

-• Promote your business by serving your clients well and with an online presence.
+• Promote your cleaning business by serving your clients well and with an online presence.

 When you prepare with diligence, you can start a cleaning business from your home relatively stress-free.
 Best of luck!